mtakemoto/ReactMeteorUdemy/README.md

 # ReactMeteorUdemy
 Learning more about full-stack development by using Meteor, React and MongoDB by to create fully-featured web apps via the course at https://www.udemy.com/meteor-react by Andrew Mead.
-I also plan to add my own features to these proejcts to learn more about the technologies and really make the projects my own.
+I also plan to add my own features to these projects to make them fun and even more useful.

 # Projects
 ## Score keeper